Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the construction of asymptotic quantum many-body scar states: Asymptotic quantum many-body scar states of the DH model

-Finally, we discuss the dynamics after quench from the AQMBS state.
-Figure \ref{fig:asymptotic_scar}(b) shows the fidelity $|\bra{AS_n}e^{-i\hat{H}_{\rm DH}^{\rm OBC}t/\hbar}\cket{AS_n}|^2$ for several system sizes.
-At early times, the fidelity can be approximated as $|\bra{AS_n}e^{-i\hat{H}_{\rm DH}^{\rm OBC}t/\hbar}\cket{AS_n}|^2\simeq 1-\Delta E^2t^2/\hbar^2$, which implies that the smaller energy variance means a longer relaxation time.
-Our numerical results for the fidelity exhibit a clear system size dependence [see Fig.~\ref{fig:asymptotic_scar}(b)].
+Finally, we discuss the dynamics after quench from the state $\cket{AS_n}$.
+Figures~\ref{fig:fidelity_asymptotic_scar_fidelity}(a)-\ref{fig:fidelity_asymptotic_scar_fidelity}(c) show the fidelity $|\bra{AS_n}e^{-i\hat{H}_{\rm DH}^{\rm OBC}t/\hbar}\cket{AS_n}|^2$ for several system sizes.
+We use the TEBD method to obtain these results.
+The discrete time step is set to $\Delta t=0.01\hbar/D$, and the bond dimension is taken to be $\chi=200\sim 310$ so that the truncation error is less than $10^{-10}$.
+At early times, the fidelity can be approximated as $|\bra{AS_n}\exp(-i\hat{H}_{\rm DH}^{\rm OBC}t/\hbar)\cket{AS_n}|^2\simeq 1-\Delta E^2t^2/\hbar^2$, which implies that the smaller energy variance yields a longer relaxation time.
+As expected, we see the system size dependence of the fidelity even for $n>1$.
+We also plot the rescaled fidelity in Figs.~\ref{fig:fidelity_asymptotic_scar_fidelity}(d)-\ref{fig:fidelity_asymptotic_scar_fidelity}(f).
+We can find a good data collapse by rescaling $t/M$.
 These results all suggest that the state (\ref{eq:definition_of_asymptotic_scar_state}) is an AQMBS state in the DH model.